rcl-ssl/docs/api/authorization.md

 nav_order: 2
 ---

-# Authorization: Obtaining an Access Token
+# Obtaining Access Tokens

-The **RCL API** uses the [OAuth 2.0 Client Credentials Grant](https://oauth.net/2/grant-types/client-credentials/#:~:text=The%20Client%20Credentials%20grant%20type,to%20access%20a%20user's%20resources.) flow to get an access token to make API requests.
+**V6.0.10**

-To obtain the token, the following steps must be followed by a user:
+Steps in acquiring access tokens :

 - Register an AAD Application
-- Set Access Control for the AAD application to access resources in their Azure subscription
+- Set Access Control for the AAD application to access resources in an Azure subscription
 - Register the AAD Application's Client Id in the **RCL Portal**
-- Make a POST request to the AAD Application-specific token endpoint to obtain the token
+- Make a POST request to the AAD Application-specific token endpoint to obtain the tokens

 ## Registering an AAD Application